ndgigliotti/lib-learn/README.md

 Explore a new library or delve into a familiar one.
 Discover functions you never knew existed.

 ## Usage
-Run the script with the target class or module as the sole positional argument.
+Run the program with the target class or module as the sole positional argument.
 You must provide the dotted path, like those used in `import` statements.

 ```shell
 python main.py pandas.DataFrame